avhz/RS/README.md

 The following shows the iterations per second for class instances for a number of R OOP libraries.

-You can see that `RS` offers at least a 7-8x performance gain over the other offerings.
+You can see that `RS` offers around a 7x performance gain over the other offerings.

 [<img src="man/figures/bench.png">](https://github.com/avhz/RS/blob/main/man/figures/bench.png)